-Yes.
-Participation in the placement process is a required part of the registration procedure.
-Information on placement is provided at this web site and is broken down into three areas: (i) English, (ii) quantitative (Q) courses, and (iii) Mathematics calculus courses.
-By reading through the information provided here, you will be prepared to work with an advisor in building your schedule for your first term.
+Not necessarily — Participation in the placement process is a required part of the registration procedure for certain students.
+Information on placement is provided at this web site and is broken down into three areas: (i) English, (ii) quantitative (Q) courses such as Chemistry, and (iii) Mathematics calculus courses.
+Please read through the information provided to determine what you need to do. if you need to take a placement test, please do prior to your orientation session (except for the English placement with international students).
+Once you complete the placement, you will be ready to work with an advisor in building your course schedule.

 Note: Students are only required to take a placement if they have chosen or planning to declare a major which requires a calculus-based course.
 Please click here to determine if you are required to complete the Mathematics Placement.

-Yes.
-By reading through the information on placement in English, quantitative (Q) courses, and Mathematics calculus courses, you will be prepared to work with an advisor in building your schedule for your first term.
+Not necessarily — Read carefully through the information on placement in English, Chemistry, and Mathematics calculus courses to determine whether you should take the placement prior or during your orientation session.
 If you are transferring in a Mathematics or Statistics course you may receive credit for one of the required General Education quantitative (Q) courses.
-If you are planning to take calculus, you must complete the placement exam.
+If your are planning to take a course that requires you to take the placement, then you must complete the test.

 Yes.
 However, your advisor will take your UConn High School Early College Experience classes into account when helping you register for courses.